Negative self-talk is a habit. It hurts our self-esteem.

 5. Replace “nobody” with “not everyone.”

 One of the things I used to say to myself when I was young was “nobody loves me.”
-Similar to “always” and “never”, the word “nobody” is an exaggeration and extreme word to use.
+Similar to “always” and “never”, the word “nobody” is an exaggeration and an extreme word to use.
 Did I really ask everybody if they love me or not and affirm that no one loves me?
 Of course not.

 Using the word “nobody” makes us feel lonely. it makes us feel disconnected and separated from the world.